palSagnik/go-YTFetch/README.md

 scripts/run.sh
 ```

-2. The API will be available at `http://localhost:8080`
+2. The Frontend will be available at `http://localhost:5173`

 ## API Endpoints